 (The above information was obtained from an article in USA Today.)

 There are also a lot of anecdotal reports on the serious side-effects of these NSAIDs on dogs.
-Take a look at this site.

 However, NSAIDs do have their place in treating dog arthritis as they can improve the dog's quality of life.
 If you think your dog could benefit from treatment with NSAIDs, do take precautions to minimize their risks: